 Use these!
 Stop skimping and trying to get by with photos from a five-megapixel camera.
 If your site looks cheap, your potential customers will know you’re cheap too.
 If you invest just $79.99 with BIGSTOCK, you get 50 professional grade images.
 It’s a no brainer.

-Use a Real Camera
+Use A Real Camera:

 I’m not suggesting you need to go out and purchase the latest Canon or Nikon for several thousand dollars, but some of our clients like to send us pictures they’ve taken using a smartphone with a cracked screen and a scratched lens.
 Just don’t.
 Really, it’s lame.
 Some of the high-end smartphones or even a $100 camera can take great pictures.